Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 52.5 points in six of 11 games this season.
+- Notre Dame has combined with its opponents to score more than 52.5 points in six of 11 games this season.

-- Stanford's games have gone over 52.5 points in six of 11 chances this season.

-- The two teams combine to score 55.4 points per game, 2.9 more than the over/under in this contest.

 - The average total in Fighting Irish games this season is 54.6, 2.1 points more than Saturday's total of 52.5.